umerwaseem4/Relaxer-app/README.md

-# Relaxer apo in Javascript
+# Relaxer app in Javascript

 ### IN this app: